jackyYam/vue-heroArena/README.md

 # vue-heroArena
-Hero Arena app written in Vue, used for a jon interview
+Hero Arena app written in Vue, used for a job interview